 The values that can be specified for a photometric solid are listed below.

-Starting Elevation: The elevation the photometric solid starts at.
+Starting Elevation: The elevation at which the photometric solid starts.
 See the section for more information on specifying this elevation.

 If this is 0 and the object is a closed area, no values inside the object will be calculated or displayed.

 If this is greater than 0, the light levels underneath the object will be calculated.
 This setting can be used to model overhangs.